mkuthan/mkuthan.github.io/_posts/2017-11-02-kafka-streams-dsl-vs-processor-api.md

 an application in a programming language such as Java.
 Moreover, processing transformations written in SQL-like language can be highly optimized by the execution engine without any developer effort.
-KSQL was released recently, and it is still at a very early development stage.
+KSQL was released recently, and it's still at a very early development stage.

 In the first part of this blog post I'll define a simple but still realistic business problem to solve.
 Then you will learn how to implement this use case with Kafka Stream DSL